Skip to main content

 • Use Case: Development, testing, low-traffic applications

-• Cost: Pay only for actual usage time
+• Cost: Pay only for active usage time

-• Savings: 70-90% cost reduction for intermittent workloads
+• Savings: Significant cost reduction for intermittent workloads

 Cost Optimization

-On Demand deployment can reduce costs by 70-90% for intermittent workloads by scaling to zero during idle periods.
+On Demand deployment with auto-shutdown can significantly reduce costs for intermittent workloads by automatically stopping the model during idle periods.

 Scheduled